fedbiomed/fedbiomed/README.md

 ### Development/Debugging for GUI

-If you want to customize or work on user interface for debugging purposes, it is always better to use ReactJS in development mode with, otherwise building GUI after every update will take a lot of time.
+If you want to customize or work on user interface for debugging purposes, it is always better to use ReactJS in development mode, otherwise building GUI after every update will take a lot of time.
 To launch user interface in development mode first you need to start Flask server.
 This can be easily done with the previous start command.
-Currently, Flask server always start on development mode.
-To enable debug mode you should add `--debug` flag on the start command.
+Currently, Flask server always get started on development mode.
+To enable debug mode you should add `--debug` flag to the start command.

 ```shell
 ${FEDBIOMED_DIR}/scripts/fedbiomed_run gui data-folder ../data config config-n1.ini --debug start
 ```
+**Important:** Please do not change Flask port and host while starting it for development purposes.
+Because React (UI) will be calling
+``localhost:8484/api`` endpoint in development mode.

 The command above will serve ``var/gui-build`` directory as well as API services.
-To have dynamic load for user interface you can start
+It means that on the URL `localhost:8484` you will be able to see the user interface.
+This user interface won't be updated automatically because it is already built.
+To have dynamic update for user interface you can start React with ``npm start``.
-React with ``npm start``.
-Since Flask is already started in debug mode by default, you can just do update/changes in `${FEDBIOMED_DIR}/`.
-Since, ReactJS on development mode will call API endpoint from `localhost:8484`, please do not change Flask port and host while starting it with start command.

 ```shell
 cd ${FEDBIOMED_DIR}/gui/ui
 npm start
 ```

-After that if you go ``localhost:3000`` you will see that user interface is up and running for development.
+After that if you go ``localhost:3000`` you will see same user interface is up and running for development.
 When you change the source codes in ``${FEDBIOMED_DIR}/gui/ui/src`` it will get dynamically updated on ``loncahost:3000``.

+Since Flask is already started in debug mode, you can do your development/update/changes for server side (Flask) in `${FEDBIOMED_DIR}/gui/server`.
+React part (ui) on development mode will call API endpoint from `localhost:8484`, this is why first you should start Flask server first.

 After development/debugging is done.
 To update changes in built GUI, you need to start GUI with ``--recreate`` command.
+Afterward, you will be able to see changes on the ``localhost:8484`` URL which serve built UI files.

 ```shell
 ${FEDBIOMED_DIR}/scripts/fedbiomed_run data-folder ../data gui --recreate start